ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] This is Software as a Service not self hosted
  - [ ] It has a free tier not just a free trial
  - [ ] The submission mentions what is free
+ - [ ] The submission is not already present in the list

 ### Thank You